Key Takeaways for Students

 Career: Data Scientist

 A Bachelor’s Degree in Data Science is sometimes known as a Bachelor’s in Data Science and Analytics.
 It stands as one of the most valuable college majors.
 This degree includes the science of examining data for specific information, analyzing and visualizing the data.
 It then organizes the information into a report.
-These bachelor’s students learn to use programming languages, data visualization software, machine learning.
+Data science students learn to use programming languages, data visualization software, machine learning.
 They learn how to use information from major data platforms.
 The final results from a data scientist are used by businesses and governments in their pursuit of making sense of the amount of data they collect on a daily basis.

 Data science in its current form is a relatively new field of employment that is still in a growth state due to the amount of information being collected by organizations.
 This data is used to determine trends and anticipate the actions of a specific population or demographic.
 Corporations hire data scientists to make sense out of information that isn’t easily uncovered through other means.

-Projected Jobs: 10,300
+Projected Jobs: 59,400

-Median Salary: $94,280.00
+Median Salary: $108,020

 9. Master of Science in Statistics